splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

          export SPLUNK_DISCOVERY_RECEIVERS_smartagent_x2f_postgresql_CONFIG_params_x3a__x3a_username="${PG_USERNAME_ENVVAR}"

+- Define the properties in the ``config.d/properties.discovery.yaml`` file.
+See :ref:`configd-file`.

 When issues are detected, discovery mode suggests which parameters and environment variables you've to use to complete the missing configuration settings.

 .. note:: By default, the duration of the discovery process is 10 seconds, which you can increase by setting the ``SPLUNK_DISCOVERY_DURATION`` environment variable.
+For example: ``export SPLUNK_DISCOVERY_DURATION = 20s``.

 Customize discovery settings
 ==========================================